-This cosy bungalow makes a perfect retreat for a couple seeking a relaxing Brecon holiday home.
+This cosy cottage makes a perfect retreat for a couple seeking a relaxing holiday home.
 Close to Abergavenny, the property lies in a tranquil spot within the grounds of the owner’s property.

 Recharge your batteries at this immaculately presented cottage for two just a mile from the vibrant market town of Abergavenny.
 It’s an ideal base for exploring the Brecon Beacons National Park while still being close to shops, culture and entertainment.
 The Corn Store has been very well converted from the historic storage building associated with the mill that dates back to the 17th century, and is all on the ground floor.
 Outside, the cottage has its own lawned garden, stone patio and separate decked area with a stone built BBQ.

 With so much on your doorstep, you may not need to spend much time indoors, but the well appointed,light and airy living space is perfect for unwinding at the end of the day.
 You can gaze out of the window while sat at the dining table as you share a romantic meal prepared with local Welsh produce.
 Afterwards, get toasty in front of the wood burner on relaxing evenings in – the super-king-size bed is an especially welcome sight after long hikes in the Brecon Beacons.
 The pretty garden is partially shaded with conifer trees, so you can keep out of the sun on scorching summer days.
 It’s a lovely spot to sit and relax with a glass of wine or grilled BBQ treat and listen to the sounds of the River Gavenny as it rolls down the valley to meet the river Usk.